3eeps/cherry-py/README.md

 # cherry-🥧

-consoldating llama.cpp scripts for easy conversion
+consoldating llama.cpp scripts and quantize.exe for easy conversions

 should be easy to add more arguments if needed